Your Dental Amalgams and Mercury Toxicity Symptoms.

 Mercury collects in the heart muscle and valves and has been found at 22,000 times the levels found in the blood.
 Mercury is strongly associated with elevated levels of homocysteine and cholesterol and heart attacks.

 It also causes red blood cells to rupture and replaces the iron in haemoglobin so that the oxygen carrying capacity of the blood can be reduced by half.
-Mercury also causes a weakening in the walls of the small blood vessels leading to a reduced blood supply to the organs and tissues.
+Mercury also causes a weakening in the walls of the small blood vessels leading to the reduced blood supply to the organs and tissues.

 The cardiovascular symptoms of mercury poisoning include: